 Mandatory disclaimer: these are simply my favorites.
 I make no claim about the objective list of their ‘best’ songs.
 I can only tell you what I like.
-Regular readers will not be surprised to see their work from the 90s represented a lot more than the stuff since.
-I lost my heart to Lonesome Crowded West, and while the stuff since then is plenty good, I will always go back to my true love…
+Regular readers will not be surprised to see their work from the 90s represented a lot more than their later work.
+I lost my heart to Lonesome Crowded West, and while the stuff since then is also plenty good, I will always go back to my true love…

 10. Night on the Sun (Everywhere and His Nasty Parlour Tricks)

 Isaac’s voice is in fine form – for all the lispiness, the guy really could sing back in the day.
 Particularly on the “hopelessly hopeless, I hope so…for you” bit.
 But this song makes the list for the guitar work.
 It builds up languidly, but insistently.
 But then you get the instrumental section starting at about 3 minutes where it rings like the bells of God.

 God this song is messy.
 The guitar starts out woozy and Isaac is at his mumbly/angry best.
 And then there are those drums, like cannon-fire.
 And the pace picks up and things start to catch on fire.
 But this song makes my top 10 almost entirely for the guitar in the bit that starts around 2:30.
 I’ve often thought of Modest Mouse in this period as playing a guitar like a serrated blade, and this is just about the perfect example.

 8. Neverending Math Equation (Building Nothing Out of Something)

 There’s something beautiful and terrible about the notion of life being structured by the cold inhumanity of equations, the animal necessity of survival being built into our very nature, the way this overwhelms the pretense of free will and individual decision.
 The cold loneliness.
 And yet, this is simultaneous with the bare animality of existence – the crude bodily reality that “the plants and the animals eat each other.”